WildAlg/DistributedLEDPGraphAlgos/README.md

 # Distributed LEDP Graph Algorithms

-This repository contains the implementation for the following Practical and Accurate Local Differentially Private Graph Algorithms.
+This repository contains the implementation for the following the paper: [https://arxiv.org/abs/2506.20828](Practical and Accurate Local Differentially Private Graph Algorithms).
 The code is written in Go, with python scripts for data processing.

 ## Code Structure